srimarrivada/Redis-Commands/README.md

   `[abc]` : Matches any character inside the brackets.
   `[a-z]` : Matches any character in the specified range.

-  For example, use the below command to unsubscribe from all channels starting with chat:
+  For example, use the below command to unsubscribe from all channels starting with `orders`:
   ```
   punsubscribe orders:*
   ```